-| Qom is a small city 125 kilometers south of Tehran, the city is mostly known as the religious capital of Iran.
+| Qom city is a small city 125 kilometers south of Tehran, the city is mostly known as the religious capital of Iran.

-In addition to the seminaries and Fatima Masoumeh Shrine, The sister of the eighth Shiite Imam, there are many beautiful places for you to visit in this city.
+In addition to the seminaries and Fatima Masoumeh Shrine (the sister of the eighth Shiite Imam), there are many beautiful places for you to visit in this city.
 So, read the rest to find out!

-First of all, you’ve got to know that Qom is a religious city and the low about hijab is a little stricter than the other cities of Iran, so you may have to have longer manteaus with you and pay more attention to your outfit.
+First of all, you’ve got to know that Qom is a religious city; and the low about hijab is a little stricter than the other cities of Iran.
+So, you may have to have longer manteaus with you and pay more attention to your outfit.

 Qom doesn’t sum up in mosques and Islamic schools and holly shrines, there are tons of spectacular places you can visit in this small city.
 In this article we are going to introduce seven of them to you and completely change your opinion.

 Qom Jame’ Mosque or Atiq mosque is located in the old part of the city.
 The exaact location of this mosque in Qom city is: near Azar Street and Ray Gate.
 The 6,000-square-meter antique mosque is the 12th largest mosque in the country; and also, the oldest mosque in Qom after Imam Hassan Asgari’s mosque.
 This mosque is consisted of buildings from different periods and dynasties.
 The current construction of the dome goes back to 1135 AD; this date was vividly clear in the Inscriptions on the building till reconstructing the building in Qajar dynasty.

 The mosque has a rectangular courtyard and not even an iron branch is in the structure of this large mosque and its dome.
 It has an ancient porch and dome with two earrings, three Shabistans, iwan, a porch and entrance porch.